 Metal gigs at Sziget FestivalThursday, August 19, 2010 Category: Blog

-Iron Maiden came back after two years to the main stage of Sziget festival, and Kamelot also visited the Óbuda Island – both concerts were something that would have been a mistake to miss.
+Iron Maiden came back after two years to the main stage of Sziget festival, and Kamelot also visited the Óbuda Island where they took their portable stage – both concerts were something that would have been a mistake to miss.

 I’m a regular visitor of the festival for more than ten years, and sometimes I admit, I must agree with the people who say that the whole festival has grown too big and too mainstream.
 Still, I love it for its apparent cultural diversity, which can offer you a whole day’s or even a whole week’s programme.
 And still, it always has to offer some concerts which I simply do not want to miss, like the Iron Maiden – Kamelot “combo” on 14th August, completed with one of Hungary’s most popular bands, Tankcsapda.

 As always, I started my Sziget day with the cultural offers of the festival, from the Green Village (environmental protection) through the Hungaricum Village (Hungarian folk traditions) to the Indian street theatre of the Roma (Gipsy) Tent.
 All were pretty interesting, surprising and funny, and that’s the feeling I still really love the Sziget festival for.